 Discomfort in measuring comes from misunderstandings and myths of measurement.
 In his popular book How to Measure Anything, Douglas W. Hubbard explains three misconceptions that lead us astray:

-Today’s article is about understanding how estimate help us make better decisions.
-We will discuss the object and methods of measurement in following articles.
+Today’s article is about understanding how estimate helps us make better decisions.
+We will discuss the object and methods of measurement in the following articles.

 What is Measurement?